"Active personalization is the new active investing. It blends traditional approaches with more modern ones in a personalized, scalable fashion."

 Kapoor describes direct indexing as "the best opportunity" to bring together and address several key client concerns: performance, risk personalization, and sustainability.

-Looking ahead, Kapoor hinted at several other upcoming M* developments (including a new M* research portal that will come next quarter to Morningstar Workstation
+Looking ahead, Kapoor hinted at several other upcoming M* developments (including a new M* research portal that will come next quarter to

-), including improvements on the ratings side of the business.
+Morningstar Direct), including improvements on the ratings side of the business.
 He offered data on the value of M*'s analyst ratings and quantitative ratings (on how highly rated funds perform better on average than lower rated funds), and he noted that M* analysts now rate more than 4,000 funds, while the quant ratings now cover another 140,000 funds.

 "Our ratings are living up to the promise of helping investors pinpoint winners," Kapoor said.